 When Facts matter: Illustrations and Infographics

-Sometimes photos are not the best way to transport content.
-If you want to make complex and a lot of information clearly structured and easy to read, illustrations and infographics are much better suited.
-You can be supported by professional graphic designers.
+Sometimes photos are not the best way to convey content.
+If you want to make complex and a lot of information clearly structured and easy to read, illustrations and infographics are much more suitable.
+You should get support from professional graphic designers.

 Advertising Photos are not Press Pictures

-“A thick logo, nothing behind it” is how journalists’ criticism of press photos and press releases could be summed up.
+“Big logo, nothing behind it” is how journalists’ criticism of press images and press releases could be summed up.
 Stefan Brunn and Mathias Wolff appeal to press offices: “And remember: advertising, stock and product photography have little to do with press photography.
-Supermodels can usually be saved – they look too much like advertising.
-The whiter the models smile, the lower the chance of publication.”
+You can usually do without supermodels – they look too much like advertising.
+The brighter and whiter the models’ smiles, the less chance they have of being published.”

 Even professional photographers often do not fill in the data that is so important for editorial offices.
 Therefore, make sure that your press photos contain this information.
 IPTC is the abbreviation for International Press Telecommunications Council and known to image PR experts.
 The information is internationally valid and understandable.